TCHeaven/Psyllidae/T_apicales.md

 #From \\wsl.localhost\Ubuntu\home\did23faz
 apptainer exec blobtoolkit.sif blobtools host BlobDirs
 ```
 Kraken and blobtools were used to screen the assembly for contaminants resulting in the removal of 72 scaffolds.
-All scaffolds without kraken classification to an non-arthropoda taxa outside of the range 0.3 - 0.4 GC, 40 - 110x coverage were removed (43), within this range scaffolds without classification to arthropoda taxa were kept if there classification was more general (eg. eukaryota), unclassified, or to a taxa it is implausible the sample to be contaminatied with (eg. tuna) (14 removed).
+All scaffolds without kraken classification to an arthropoda taxa outside of the range 0.3 - 0.4 GC, 40 - 110x coverage were removed (43), within this range scaffolds without classification to arthropoda taxa were kept if there classification was more general (eg. eukaryota), unclassified, or to a taxa it is implausible the sample to be contaminatied with (eg. tuna) (14 removed).
 Additionally, 15 scaffolds scaffolds were removed that were classified to arthropoda taxa by kraken, but which were identified by either tiara or blast as potential contaminants and fell outside of the 0.3 - 0.4 GC, 40 - 110x coverage range.

 temp-cont4.txt